 Alicia Holtz in Louis Vuitton

-I was inspired by the remarkable patience and tenacity shown in Lucia Silvestri’s anecdote about a 50carat rough sapphire that took ten years before the stone was cut to her satisfaction and could be made into a necklace.
+I was inspired by the remarkable patience and tenacity shown in Lucia Silvestri’s anecdote about a 50 carat rough sapphire that took ten years before the stone was cut to her satisfaction and could be made into a necklace.
 So hold fast to your vision for yourself, and don’t become mired in the many frustrations of daily life.
 Vision is fundamentally important, as our interview with leading perfumer Francis Kurkdjian makes so clear: his creative process starts with envisioning an idea, encapsulating it in a name, and then working to bring it to reality.

 Finnlay Davis wearing Fendi

 So how can a parent teach a child to be patient?
 Inevitably it involves helping the child to learn to make room for other people, to wait rather than demand, and to understand why other people sometimes don’t do what you want them to do.
 This understanding of other people is at the heart of being patient – not judging others unless you have walked in their shoes.
-This is never easy, and can take lifetime of practice, as the dark side of impatience is being judgmental, harsh and dismissive.
+This is never easy, and can take a lifetime of practice, as the dark side of impatience is being judgmental, harsh and dismissive.

 Junior Choi in Valentino and Anderson & Sheppard